-- Young people up to the age of 25 with special educational needs and disabilities
+- Children and young people up to the age of 25 with special educational needs and disabilities

 We aim to:

-- Provide information and support to enable parents, carers and young people to make informed choices for their child or themselves
+- Provide high quiality information, advice and support to enable parents, carers and young people to make informed choices for their child or themselves

 We are here to listen to any worries or concerns and provide a range of flexible services which include training and help with the following: